-These vegan shortbread is sweet, crumbly and taste authentically Scottish!
-With just 5 ingredients, this is a fool proof recipe that’s perfect for novice bakers or little helpers!
+These vegan shortbread biscuits are sweet, crumbly and taste authentically Scottish!
+With just 5 ingredients, this is a fool proof dairy-free recipe that’s perfect for novice bakers or little helpers!

 Shortbread.
 I love the stuff.

 Being Scottish, it’s been a staple in households across the country for as long as I can remember.
 Particularly around Christmas time.

 My family and I used to give and receive boxes of Paterson’s shortbread each year.
 So to this day, it always feels like a festive treat, no matter what time of the year it is!

 I created this vegan shortbread biscuits recipe a while ago but with Burns night having just passed here in Scotland, I thought it would be the perfect time to update this post and photos!

 A dairy-free twist on the Scottish shortbread biscuit